Your data – what is it?

 You have the following rights concerning your personal data: When exercising any of the rights listed below, to process your request, we may need to verify your identity for your security.
 In such cases, we require you to respond with proof of your identity before exercising these rights.

 Any electronic personal data transferred to countries or territories outside the EEA will only be placed on systems complying with measures giving equivalent protection of individual rights through international agreements or contracts approved by the European Union.
 Our website is also accessible from overseas, so some personal data (for example, in a newsletter) may be accessed from overseas.

 We keep this Privacy Notice under regular review and will place any updates on www.stanneandallsaints.org.uk.

 This notice was last updated in June 2018.

-If we wish to use your personal data for a new purpose, not covered by this Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
-Where and whenever necessary, we will seek your prior consent to the new processing.
+If we want to use your data for a new purpose, this Notice does not cover us.
+In that case, we will provide a further notice explaining this new use before proceeding and setting out the relevant purposes and processing conditions.
+We will seek your consent to the new processing where and whenever necessary.